-Energy Crisis is a significant bottleneck in the supply of energy resource to a national economy.
-Pakistan is facing multiple challenges for utilizing the native energy resources and to formulate rational energy policies.
-It is found that water resources management attained more emphasis in early decades of post-independence rather than energy concerns.
-With the formulation of the new government, Prime Minister Nawaz Sharif and his administration have taken early months of their tenure to inform public what the former government was unable to do for the past six years: energy supply it can be cheap and uninterrupted, as Pakistan is rich in energy supply sources.
-This policy was developed to support current & future needs of Pakistan & to solve issues of energy production, distribution & consumption.
+Energy Crisis is a significant bottleneck in the supply of energy resources to a national economy.
+Pakistan is facing multiple challenges for utilizing the native energy resources and formulating rational energy policies.
+It is found that water resources management attained more emphasis in the early decades of post-independence rather than energy concerns.
+With the formulation of the new government, Prime Minister Nawaz Sharif and his administration have taken early months of their tenure to inform the public what the former government was unable to do for the past six years: energy supply can be cheap and uninterrupted, as Pakistan is rich in energy supply sources.
+This policy was developed to support the current & future needs of Pakistan & to solve issues of energy production, distribution & consumption.

-For latest current affairs knowledge please visit theforeignpolicy.com
+For the latest current affairs knowledge please visit theforeignpolicy.com

 Long Term Aims

 This policy aims to build power generation capacity that meets energy needs and aims to create a culture of energy conservation, ensuring the people of inexpensive and affordable electricity for domestic, commercial, and industrial use.
 It proposes charging higher rates from industrial and upper-middle-class household consumers, who have heavy electricity use.
 Wind power potential like Jhampeer is to be found in many places of KPK that will serve local needs and provide 80 MW of electricity.

 - To provide sufficient capacity for power generation at less cost and avoid capacity shortfalls.

 - To ensure the exploitation of renewable resources